theanarchist123/Converso/README.md

 ---

-## 💡 Why LearnMate?
+## 💡 Why Converso?
 Learning should be engaging, adaptive, and fun.
-With LearnMate, you get a personal AI tutor, a supportive learning environment, and the tools you need to succeed — all in one place.
+With Converso, you get a personal AI tutor, a supportive learning environment, and the tools you need to succeed — all in one place.

-> **Start your journey with LearnMate today and unlock your full potential!**This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+> **Start your journey with Converso today and unlock your full potential!**This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started